AGiorgetti/agiorgetti.github.io/_drafts/migrate-svn-to-git.md

 git checkout remotes/svn/branchName
 {% endhighlight %}

-If you want to import all of them you can issue this commands to the Git bash:
+If you want to import all of them, you can issue this commands to the Git bash:

 {% highlight bat %}
 for remote in `git branch -r`; do git branch --track $remote; done git svn fetch --all
 {% endhighlight %}

-If you now list all your branches again your will see some more local branches (in white).
+If you now list all your branches again, your will see some more local branches (in white).

 You can push to a remote Git repository only your local branches, not the remote svn ones.

-**Step 4 - there's also another way**
+**Step 4 [alternative] - there's also another way**

 There's also another way to deal with the remote _svn branches_ and _svn tags_ and how to 'change' them so they will appear as proper Git Branches and Git Tags.